-What is Print Advertising and How Much Does It Cost?
+What Is It and How Much Does It Cost?

 If an advertisement is printed on paper—whether it's newspapers, magazines, newsletters, booklets, flyers, direct mailers, or anything else that's considered a portable printed medium—it comes under the banner of print advertising.

 Costs vary greatly depending on the publication, circulation, the number of insertions, quantities, and a host of other factors.
 Every publication you deal with has what is known as an Advertising Rate Card.
 You'll need to become familiar with this format if you're considering magazines because it deals with everything from costs to specs for print.

 If you have a low budget, you'll be able to find something to fit it, but you won't be getting widespread exposure if you run an ad in your local newspaper in a town with1,000 residents.
 A mass-circulated magazine, such as Vogue or Vanity Fair, will charge thousands of dollars for just one insertion.
 And, the price escalates if it's a front or back cover ad, a double-page spread, or a center-spread.
 The estimated cost for running an ad in Vogue is $84,420—which is for a full-page, black and white ad).

 For direct mail, you are dealing with not just large volume printing costs, but also purchasing qualified lists.
 For instance, if you are advertising for a new auto-repair shop, you want to send your mailer to people who own older cars.
 Getting this information will cost you, anywhere from $2,000–$20,000.

 With direct mail, you want to look for a good ROI (Return On Investment), and you'll have to accept that a response rate of 1-2 percent is typical.
 That means you can only expect around 3 calls for every 100 pieces.
 And that's not a conversion rate, Therefore, you'll have to send out hundreds of thousands of mailers to get the kind of conversion rate you need to be successful.